Nicolas Savant-Aira

 Nicolas Savant-Aira (born 30 November 1980) is a French wheelchair table tennis player competing in Class 5.
 He is currently playing for French club Olimpique Hyerois.

 General interest

 Savant-Aira began playing table tennis aged 12 in Aix-en-Provence.
 For ten years he also practiced swimming at the same club, reaching national level in competitions.
 He is a double French national champion.
 By claiming gold at the 2011 European Championships in Split, Croatia, he qualified directly for the London 2012 Paralympics.

-Besides being an elite level athlete, he studied for a BTS and works as an IT developer.
+Besides being an elite level athlete, he studied for a BTS (Brevet de Technicien Supérieur) and works as an IT developer.